- Published Date: 27 May 2020

 - How to Fix Crooked Teeth

 For many people, being born with perfectly straight teeth feels like they won the genetic lottery.
-They don’t need to worry about getting braces fitted, nor have to cope with all the awkwardness that comes with traditional braces.
-Despite this, braces and crooked teeth are not as uncommon as you might believe.
-Currently, there are 4 million people across Canada and the US undergoing dental treatment to realign teeth and promote excellent dental health.
+They don’t need to worry about getting braces fitted, nor have to cope with all the awkwardness of traditional braces.
+Currently, 4 million people across Canada and the US are undergoing dental treatment to realign teeth and promote excellent dental health.

-But to understand why so many people require braces, we need to understand what causes crooked teeth and how to correct them.
-There is not one single or simple answer, but we will aim to give you all the information you need about crooked teeth, realignment, and clear braces.
+But to understand why so many people need braces, we must understand what causes crooked teeth and how to correct them.
+There is not one single or simple answer, but we’ll aim to give you all the information you need about crooked teeth, realignment, and clear braces.

 Orofacial Myofunctional Disorders

-Orofacial Myofunctional Disorders focus on unusual patterns of the face or mouth, and these could be a cause of crooked teeth.
+Orofacial Myofunctional Disorders focus on unusual patterns of the face or mouth, which could cause crooked teeth.
 Examples of OMDs include:

-Thumb sucking can have a calming and soothing effect on many people, especially as an alternative to a pacifier, but having a thumb sucking habit for too long after leaving infancy will affect the alignment of your teeth and cause them to grow unnaturally.
+Thumb sucking can have a calming and soothing effect on many children, especially as an alternative to a pacifier, but having a thumb-sucking habit for too long after leaving infancy will affect the alignment of your teeth and cause them to grow unnaturally.

 Asthma or Allergies

 It may not seem like asthma, allergies, and similar respiratory problems can cause crooked teeth, and usually, the lungs are most associated with such issues.
 However, as these conditions can hinder how easy it is to breathe normally, it could lead to unnatural and irregular breathing habits, including open-mouth breathing.
 From here, you risk succumbing to jaw misalignment and improper facial development, which are both factors that can lead to crooked teeth.